burnoil/BFXDIAGS/README.md

 ## Transistor Replacement Data System (TRDS): Python app developed to help with vintage semiconductor replacement.
 This is primarily used for vintage audio restorations.

-* Search for, edit, add/delete functions.

-* Backup and restore when new version of the EXE is released..

 ## BFXDIAGS:  I was a long-time Altiris engineer since 2002.
 After Symantec (Now Broadcom) took over around 2010, someone built a utility a few years later called RAAD (Remote Altiris Agent Diagnostics) for troubleshooting Altirtis agents.
 I am attempting to do the same for BigFix since I work with that product now.